kernelkit/infix/src/yangerd/doc/yangerd-design.md

 #### Initial Read at Startup

 After all watches are established (including glob-expanded paths), the fswatcher performs a synchronous initial read of every watched file before entering the `Run()` event loop.
 For each path registered in `fw.handlers`, it calls the handler's `ReadFunc` to read the current value and populates the tree immediately.
-This ensures that forwarding flags are present in the tree from daemon start, rather than remaining empty until the first inotify event fires — which may never happen if the forwarding state does not change after boot.
+This ensures that forwarding flags, hostname, and timezone are present in the tree from daemon start, rather than remaining empty until the first inotify event fires — which may never happen if the forwarding state, hostname, or timezone does not change after boot.

 ```go
 // InitialRead reads the current value of every watched file and populates